-Registration for submitting events for the 2020 Festival is now open.
+Registration for submitting events for the 2020 Festival has now closed.

 How it works